 the 'Bronte Group' illustration first published in Haworth, Past & Present,

 in the 'Gun Group' because about 1899 Clement Shorter was told that the 'Gun Group' was actually a

-but for some reason Shorter took the right-hand figure to be Emily, even though Ellen Nussey had told him that this
+but for some reason Shorter took the right-hand figure to be Emily, even though Ellen

 Charlotte's widower, Arthur Bell Nicholls, died in December 1906 and the

 following year George Richmond's original portrait of Charlotte passed to the NPG.